Aikadev27/Theband.github.io/README.md

 # Not responsive

-Clone THE BAND template from we3school with fullstack.edu.vn
+Clone THE BAND template of we3school with fullstack.edu.vn